Liga DIMAYOR: Trophy

-The same trophy has been used to commemorate the Primera A champions since 1948.
+The same trophy has been used to commemorate the first division champions since 1948.
 Made of German silver, weighing roughly 5 kilos and measuring approximately 90 centimeters tall, in its upper part it has the figure of the Winged Victory of Samothrace, which has been used to represent sporting triumph with the passing of history.
 The original trophy, which is engraved with the names of all the champion clubs, is kept at the headquarters of DIMAYOR and is only exhibited for fixture draws or events with sponsors, with the champions being awarded an exact replica.
 Along with the competition's official trophy, the champions are also awarded an additional trophy handed over by the league's sponsor.
 Starting from 2020, a new trophy commissioned by league sponsor BetPlay started to be presented to the champions instead of the original one.